brain188/Freight-Rate-Prediction/README.md

 ![System architecture](reports/figures/architecture.png)

 Training fits every transform once and persists it.
-Inference reloads those exact transforms and refits nothing — the imputation medians, city coordinates, category codes, and seasonal curve all come from the training run.
+Inference reloads those exact transforms and refits nothing.
+The imputation medians, city coordinates, category codes, and seasonal curve all come from the training run.
 That single rule is why the two pipelines are separate modules sharing one bundle rather than one pipeline with a flag.